MissStrong/ICD2O/Notes/Unit 3/Note 15 - Hiding Elements.md

 }
 ```

-If we want to change the display to make it visible again, we set it to `default` instead of `none`.
+If we want to change the display to make it visible again, we set it to `block` or `inline` instead of `none`.
+The difference between `block` and `inline` is that block elements begin on a new line whereas inline elements do not.

 ```html
 <!DOCTYPE html>